The British Values

 Opportunities for children to take on more responsibility within the school are encouraged.
 Pupils support daily in the office, have responsibilities as Eco Councillors, Play Leaders, Librarians, corridor monitors and a range of other positions that occur over the course of a typical school year.
 For all of these positions, pupils have to complete an application form detailing their personal strengths and the skills that they could bring to the role.
 The children are interviewed for the roles by their peers to ensure a fair process.

-If pupils show disrespect to one another, this is dealt with immediately through our behaviour policy and Parents/Carers are contacted.
+If pupils show disrespect to one another, this is dealt with immediately through our Behaviour Policy and Parents/Carers are contacted.

 An Anti-Bullying week is held annually and various well-being events are held across the year.
 During these sessions, children are taught to value differences in others and themselves and to respect others.

-Many children at Brockley Primary School participate in local sports events and competitions both within our cluster and at a county wide level.
+Many children at Brockley Primary School participate in local sporting events and competitions both within our cluster and at a county wide level.
 These ensure children experience competitive events and have an opportunity to apply their sportsmanship skills with other schools.

 Tolerance of those of Different Faiths and Beliefs